 Should I stop seeing my other healthcare providers before booking with you?

 I am very comfortable co-treating and am happy to communicate with other practitioners involved in your care.
 There is no reason to discontinue treatment unless there are concerns that it would be counterproductive to progress or services are redundant.
 If you are unsure of this please discuss with your existing practitioner or book a consultation to discuss further.
+I even have clients who see other pelvic health physiotherapists because my approach is quite unique.
 Back to top.

 I have been to physiotherapy for this injury before, do I need another assessment?